Official name: Republic of Bulgaria

 Passports of all visitors should be valid for at least six months on entry for those requiring a visa, and three months on entry for visa exempt nationals other than those from EU countries, whose passports must be valid for the period of stay.

 Upon crossing the state borderline of the Republic of Bulgaria, passengers may import and export commodities that in type, quantities, and value are not of a commercial nature.
 These do not include objects passengers carry for personal use and consumption.

-Passengers have the right to import at no custom duty or import fees the objects necessary to the foreign individuals for their stay in the country, which in their type and quantity correspond to both purpose and the duration of their stay, as well as consumption objects:
+Passengers have the right to import at no customs duty or import fees the objects necessary to the foreign individuals for their stay in the country, which in their type and quantity correspond to both purpose and the duration of their stay, as well as consumption objects:

 Passenger older than 16 can import duty-free commodities, acquired abroad other than the listed above, at a total value up to US $100 or the equivalent in other currency units.
 For passengers under 16 the duty-free import rate for commodities acquired abroad is US $50 or their equivalent in other currency units.